Taylor Swift gives gloomy U.S. album sales a platinum shine

 SWIFT VS. SPOTIFY

-But Swift has also thumbed her nose at the fast-growing and popular online music streaming service Spotify, pulling her entire catalog from the platform this week without comment, leaving some analysts puzzled by the move.
-[L1N0ST2FP]
+But Swift has also thumbed her nose at the fast-growing and popular online music streaming service Spotify, pulling her entire catalogue from the platform this week without comment, leaving some analysts puzzled by the move.

 "It shows there's still some real disconnects and real work to be done in the music industry," Werde said.